Details of our services and facilities for customers with disabilities

 - The registered disabled admission can be used for any person in receipt of DLA

-- You must provide a valid DLA/PiP letter on arrival to the park.
+- You must provide a valid DLA/PiP letter or Blue Badge on arrival to the park.

 - The Registered disabled admission includes an adult carer admission in the price